Nabiha-Fatima04/Student_Sales_Report/README.md

 # Student_Sales_Report
-This is my first GitHub project:Analyzing, and Visualizing Student Sales Data usind pandas and matplotlib
+This is my first GitHub project:Analyzing, and Visualizing Student Sales Data using pandas and matplotlib